kampta/jekyll-now/_posts/2015-4-9-Parallel-Processing-in-Python.md

 For non-static methods, above problem has been discussed in [stackoverflow](http://stackoverflow.com/questions/1816958/cant-pickle-type-instancemethod-when-using-pythons-multiprocessing-pool-ma).
 From what I understand, python can pickle standalone references to functions but not class methods.
 When method exists within a class, you have to provide with extra infrastructure in the class to make the method "pickle-able".
 One way to do that is to use `copy_reg` described in an answer by **Steven Bethard** [here](http://bytes.com/topic/python/answers/552476-why-cant-you-pickle-instancemethods).

----
+## Comes Pathos
 I came across [Pathos](https://github.com/uqfoundation/pathos.git), a python parallel processing library from caltech.
-Since I have stopped using `multiprocessing` module altogether.
+Since then, I have stopped using `multiprocessing` module altogether.

-## Comes Pathos

 In author's language "Pathos is a framework for heterogenous computing.
 It primarily provides the communication mechanisms for configuring and launching parallel computations across heterogenous resources".